Susan Riley | December 2016

 2. Focus on the work, not the learner

-Feedback can quickly start to feel personal.
+Feedback from student and teacher feedback forms can quickly start to feel personal.
 In these questions, we’re looking for information about the work – NOT on the person creating the work.

 3. Guiding criteria to help

-The guiding criteria on each form is slightly different, but is specific to the audience using each form.
+The guiding criteria on each form are slightly different but are specific to the audience using each form.
 These criteria come directly from Valerie Shutte’s research on fusing feedback to enhance learning.

 We dive deeply into how to use assessments to inform the learning process in our class, Assessment for Makers, and provide templates and resources like these so that you aren’t always relying on a rubric.
 After all…there’s so much more to our students than a rubric could ever reach!